-In addition to a major, all students must complete a second major, a minor, or 20 credits outside the major and general education requirements.
 Minors consist of a sequence of courses in a specific academic discipline which are established by the department offering the minor.
 General education courses can apply towards the minor and major(s).
-A double major satisfies the minor requirement.
 Upon graduation, completed majors and minors are recorded on the transcript.